claytonaalves/dof2cfg/README.md

 # dof2cfg

-Tool to generate a <project>.cfg file from the <project>.dof file of a Delphi 5.0 to 7.0 project.
-The .cfg file is used by the command line compiler.
+This tool generates a .cfg file from a .dof file in a Delphi 5.0 to 7.0 project.

+It's useful when you have a build pipeline where the .cfg file is not tracked in a version control system.
+This allows you to update .cfg file reflecting what was changed in .dof file.

+## Background

+Delphi IDE works with .dof files to store project metadata, while delphi compiler uses .cfg files to read this metadata.

-Note: The Delphi IDE does that every time it writes the .dof file so this is only useful if you do not want to start the IDE for this purpose.
+Delphi IDE updates .cfg file every time it writes the .dof file so this is useful if you do not want to start the IDE for this purpose.

-There is als Bdsproj2cfg which does the same for .bdsproj files used by Delphi 2005 and 2006, search for it on CodeCentral.
+There is also Bdsproj2cfg which does the same for .bdsproj files used by Delphi 2005 and 2006, search for it on CodeCentral.

 Originally writen by **Thomas Mueller**.